-The scripting of the lessons means that a higher level of engagement happens with you through the SLPS.
+The scripting of the lessons means that a higher level of engagement happens with you through the SLPs on what must be taught, what learners must learn and how to assess learners.
 The notes may prompt and alert you to important aspects of the activity, and may flag issues related to how the activity can be improved.
-The expectation is that you will feel supported and be able to break through some of your current constraints when teaching difficult or unfamiliar concepts.
+The expectation is that you will feel supported as you teach content that may be difficult or unfamiliar.

-The SLPs have been designed to introduce concepts progressively to your learners.
+The SLPs have been designed to introduce concepts progressively to learners.
 Knowledge is built up across all the activities and often, prior learning is used to introduce new concepts or skills.
 In many of the SLPs, the note to the educator will make reference to what has already been taught as well as what is still to follow.
-You need to go through both the preceding and the following activities when preparing to teach an activity so that all the links are understood.
+You need to go through both the preceding and the follow-up activities when preparing to teach an activity so that all the links are understood.